FG to repatriate 15,000 Nigerians stranded abroad

 “Regular migration involves moving through legal channels, while irregular migration often involves dangerous and illegal methods.

-Ahmed, therefore, called for better coordination and support from various stakeholders, including the media, to enhance migration governance.
-(NAN)
+Ahmed, therefore, called for better coordination and support from various stakeholders, including the media to enhance migration governance.

 Disclaimer